surepassio/scan-qr-sdk-sample-app/README.md

 ### 4. Handle the Scanned QR Code

-Upon integration, the SDK will activate the camera to scan QR codes.
+Upon integration, the SDK will open the camera to scan QR codes.
 The scanned QR details will be available in the `onQRCodeScanned` callback.
 Implement your API wrapper in this callback to handle Aadhaar QR details.

 ```kotlin